modusinternet/Custodian-CMS/README.md

 Or use the original method below to install.

-* Download a CCMS package from https://github.com/modusinternet/custodian-cms/releases or https://custodiancms.org.
+* Download a CCMS package from https://github.com/modusinternet/custodian-cms/releases.
 * Unpack and place the archive on your server.
 * Import ccms-db-setup.sql into your MySQL editor after setting up a new database.
 * Update the settings found inside of /ccmspre/config_original.php and /ccmspre/user_whiteList_original.php as required.